harishsharma/cost-aware-cache/README.md

 <p>
 It combines LRU with cost of computing values to give a more novel eviction policy.
 CostAwareCache uses Greedy dual size algorithm to calculate the effective cost for each key.<p>
-Note: This implementation is thread unsafe and not optimized fully and just a draft implementation
+Note: This implementation is thread unsafe and not optimized fully and just a draft implementation.
 <p>
 Reference : http://www.cse.iitb.ac.in/~gracias/webcaching/html/node31.html
 <p>